ttappr/linked-vector/README.md

 the vector with dead vector cells.
 When a node is added to the recycling list, it isn't moved in the vector - its next and previous fields are updated to link it into the recycling list.

+## Debug Features

+For release builds, the checks described in this section are excluded to ensure fast performance.
+In release, handles are simply transparent `usize` indexes into the `LinkedVector`'s internal vector.

+When run with the debug build, handles have additional fields added: a UUID field, and a generation ID.
+The UUID field is used to verify handles are native to the `LinkedVector` they're passed to.
+And the generation ID is used to detect expired handles.

+These features should help ensure that projects that use this crate don't have elusive bugs in scenarios such as passing an old handle to a vector for a node that had been popped earlier, or obtaining a handle from one vector and accidentally passing it to another.

 ## Economy